 Welcome to the Kiryu Aikido dojo page.

-I am pleased to introduce the Kiryu Aikido system to Littleton Colorado.
-We are about to begin our 10th year of practicing strong, traditional Aikido in a safe and supportive environment.
+The Kiryu Aikido system has been developing students with strong Aikido skills in the south Denver metro area of Colorado since 2003.
+We are in our 10th year of practicing strong, traditional Aikido in a safe and supportive environment.
 We are located at the Lone Tree Recreation Center.

 At Kiryu Aikido, we are focused on building our Aikido techniques from basic techniques to advanced weapons work, and all in between.
 Kiryu Aikido's main goal is to help people achieve an understanding of different aspects of Aikido practice.
 Aikido covers a broad spectrum of learning, and practice styles.
 The word "Ki" - "Ryu" can be broken up into two parts.
 The Ki (the Ki from Ai - Ki - Do) is energy or power that can be received or produced from our bodies.
 This power can be directed to execute a large array of techniques.
 The Ryu is flowing or style.
 As we work in Aikido, we train to receive energy from our partners and flow to redirect this energy to our advantage.

 Aikido is enjoyable art, which can provide a great learning experience that will last long into the future.
 There are a lot of different reasons for training in Aikido.

 - A stress reliever.
 Can leave the work, stress, problems behind for an hour and come out relieved with a new perspective each practice.

 - Learn a great martial art with many different aspects, and the enjoyment of learning can last a lifetime.